Prince25/Checkers/README.md

 Press 'r' key to reset the game.

 # TODO
+- Add AI
 - Add Sounds / Music
 - Add win counter
 - Add warnings
+- Convert code to processing.js or p5.js and host it online